 Attorney: Utah eatery had other chemical burn

-SALT LAKE CITY (AP) — The attorney for a woman who nearly died after unknowingly drinking tea laced with a chemical cleaning compound at a Utah restaurant said Thursday an employee at the eatery burned herself a month earlier on the same substance.
+SALT LAKE CITY (AP) — The attorney for a woman who nearly died after unknowingly drinking toxic iced tea at a Utah restaurant says an employee at the eatery burned herself a month earlier on the same chemical cleaning compound.

-He said the Dickey's employee burned her tongue July 5 after she stuck her finger in a sugar container to test if it had any of the chemical cleaner, and then licked her finger.
+Lawyer Paxton Guymon said Thursday the former Dickey's Barbecue employee burned her tongue July 5.
+He says she stuck her finger in a sugar container and licked it to see if it contained any of the chemical cleaner.